mrmartineau/gatsby-theme-code-notes/example/code-notes/wikilinks.md

 Make connections between your notes by using `[[note-name]]`.
 This allows you to easily surf between your connected notes!

+## Back Links

+Links all the notes that references the current note

 ### Check out other notes

 - [[markdown-features]]